jasmin-lang/jasmin/compiler/pipeline-examples/README.md

 - The `instruction.cfg` file contain the pipeline latencies for our processor architecture.

-- You can see what the analyser is doing using the '-debug' option.
+- You can see what the analyzer is doing using the '-debug' option.
 Note there can be hundred of thousands of line of logs.
 Simply jump to the end of the file for the final results.